Strilanc/Strilanc.github.io/_posts/2017-08-22-swap-breakdown.md

 To be mathematically precise, I define the control-product of two commuting unitary operations $A$ and $B$ to be $A \sim B = \exp(-\frac{i}{\pi} \ln(A) \cdot \ln(B))$.
 (*Side note for physicists: Yes, I'm just multiplying the Hamiltonians together.*)
+Interestingly, even though we started with an asymmetric concept (one operation controlling another), the math ended up symmetric (i.e. associative).
+You can think of either operation as being "the control" of the other.

-We can sanity-check this abstract definition by verifying that the CNOT operation's matrix is in fact the control-product of phase-flipping the control and toggling the target:
+We can sanity-check the control-product definition by verifying that the CNOT operation's matrix is in fact the control-product of phase-flipping the control and toggling the target:

 ```python
 from scipy.linalg import expm, logm